nmielnik/notes/people/laws-of-ux.md

 > Objects that are near, or proximate to each other, tend to be grouped together.

+## Law of Similarity

+> The human eye tends to perceive similar elements in a design as a complete picture, shape, or group, even if those elements are separated.

+## Law of Uniform Connectedness

+> Elements that are visually connected are perceived as more related than elements with no connection.

 ## Miller's Law

 > The average person can only keep 7 (plus or minus 2) items in their working memory.

+## Occam's Razor

+> Among competing hypotheses that predict equally well, the one with the fewest assumptions should be selected.

+## Pareto Principle

+> The Pareto principle states that, for many events, roughly 80% of the effects come from 20% of the causes.

 ## Parkinson's Law